chainstack/docs/docs/platform/stop-or-start-a-node.md

 You can stop and start your deployed nodes.

-A stopped node in Chainstack-provided hosting retains its states and does not incur metered compute costs but does incur storage costs.
+A stopped node in Chainstack-provided hosting retains its state and does not incur metered compute costs but does incur storage costs.

 A stopped node in private hosting does not incur maintenance costs.